Day 9 – Free lateral thinking and creativity lesson

 If you’re not sure about what your passions are exactly at this time that’s ok.
 Don’t write down frivolous goals for the sake of writing something.
 Come back at a later time when you have discovered/realized your passion and repeat this lesson.

 My goal of passion is to achieve fame as I create the World’s first “lateral thinking novel”.
-Roswell’s Final Witness will be recognized as not only smashing through blinkered beliefs and assumptions, but will open the world to the concept of creative lateral thinking applied to fictional writing.
+THIS IS FICTION.
+YOU WILL BELIEVE, will be recognized as not only smashing through blinkered beliefs and assumptions, but will open the world to the concept of creative lateral thinking applied to fictional writing.

 Step 4 – Tell everyone about your goal